LARK-NLP-Lab/Reinforcement_Learning_Seminar/README.md

 This biweekly seminar, each lasting 75 minutes, will cover key topics in reinforcement learning (RL), following a structured reading of selected chapters from a foundational RL textbook.
 We will explore both theoretical foundations and practical applications, with discussions on how RL intersects with **NLP and healthcare AI**.

 ## **Schedule and Readings** (Tentative)
 The seminar will run **biweekly on Tuesday**, starting **March 18, 2025**.
 We will **skip the week of April 29** and conclude on **May 27, 2025**.

+The reading materials will be based on Sutton & Barto (2020): Reinforcement learning.

 | **Date**        | **Topic**                                   | **Reading**                 |
 |---------------|----------------------------------|------------------------------|